ebadawy/MIPS-Processor/README.md

  - **Rest of dirs**: Each contains its module.

 ###:nut_and_bolt: Code Structure:
-  most of the code is designed in bothe structural and behavioral style, however instructiom and data memory is designed in the behavioral code style.
+  most of the code is designed in both structural and behavioral style, however instruction and data memory is designed in the behavioral code style.

   Each module of the mips processor is under its own directory and they are all included in cpu file.

   - **ALU**: the ALU unite is cascaded from 32 one_bit_alu
-  - **im**: Instruction memory is woard addressable, It's initialized using `$readmemh` verilog operation, The default text file is `program/test.txt` , Maximux number of instructions that it could contain is 255.
+  - **im**: Instruction memory is word addressable, It's initialized using `$readmemh` verilog operation, The default text file is `program/test.txt` , Maximum number of instructions that it could contain is 255.
-  - **dm**: Data memory is 32 bit with 256 entries, In the positive edge of the clock when the memWrite signal is 1 , Tht input data is writen in the address given from the ALU, otherwise the memRead signal is 1 and the output data is given form data saved from the ALU given address.
+  - **dm**: Data memory is 32 bit with 256 entries, In the positive edge of the clock when the memWrite signal is 1 , The input data is written in the address given from the ALU, otherwise the memRead signal is 1 and the output data is given form data saved from the ALU given address.
   - **RF**: Register File, any value provided on 5-line Read register number 1 port results in the content of the corresponding register